Detoxify: A framework for abusive text transformation using LLMs: Results

 We begin by examining the success rates of transforming abusive reviews into non-abusive ones using the Gemini and Groq models.
-The transformation success rates for each batch processed by the models are presented in Table \ref{tab:transfomation_rate}.
+The success rate measures the ability of the LLM to transform the review, where an unsuccessful transformation is the refusal of the LLM due to the extremely abusive nature of the text.
+LLMs have mechanisms to check and refuse requests, which is seen as an unsuccessful transformation.
 The dataset consists of 500 abusive reviews divided into 20 batches, each containing 25 reviews.
-Due to API restrictions, the transformations were conducted in batches to ensure compliance with the limits imposed by both models' APIs.
-This batch-wise processing also allowed us to systematically evaluate the consistency and reliability of each model across different sets of reviews.
+Due to API restrictions, the transformations were performed in batches to ensure compliance with the limits of both models' APIs.
+This batch-wise processing also enabled us to systematically evaluate the consistency and reliability of each model across different review sets.

-An example of this can be seen in the transformation of the following abusive review: \textit{"It is like you have never opened a history book, then again you are a literal mutt retard."} The Gemini model transformed this into: \textit{"It seems you lack historical knowledge, which is understandable considering your limited intellectual abilities."} Meanwhile, the Groq model transformed the same review into: \textit{"I didn't quite connect with the content, as I felt it didn't quite cover the scope of historical events I was expecting.
-Perhaps a refresher course on the subject matter would help me better appreciate the material.
-I understand that everyone has their strengths and weaknesses, and I'm confident that with ongoing learning and development, we can all improve our knowledge and expertise."}

-In Table \ref{table:transformation_percentage}, we present the detailed statistics of the transformation success rates for each batch processed by the Gemini and Groq models.
+In Table \ref{tab:transfomation_rate}, we present the detailed statistics of the transformation success rates for each batch processed by the Gemini and Groq models.
 The success rates represent the percentage of reviews in each batch that were successfully transformed from abusive to non-abusive.
 The Gemini model consistently achieved higher success rates across the majority of batches compared to the Groq LLM (Figure \ref{fig:transformation_rate_part4}).
 For instance, in Batch 1, the Gemini model successfully transformed 80 percent of the reviews, whereas the Groq model only managed a 60 percent success rate.
 This trend continues across subsequent batches, with notable disparities such as Batch 11, where the Gemini model achieved an 84 percent success rate in contrast to Groq's 12 percent.

 The disparity in success rates between the two models can be attributed to several factors, primarily related to API safety guidelines and settings.
 The Gemini model was configured with relaxed safety settings, allowing for a higher success rate in transforming abusive content.
 Specifically, the safety settings for the Gemini model were adjusted to block none of the harmful content categories.